canjs/canjs/docs/can-guides/experiment/atm/atm.md

 @page guides/atm ATM Guide
 @parent guides/experiment 3

-This guide walks through building and __testing__ an ATM application with CanJS's [can-core Core libraries].
+This guide will walk you through building and __testing__ an ATM application with CanJS’s [can-core Core libraries].
 It teaches how to do test driven development (TDD) and manage complex state.
 It takes about 2 hours to complete.